-Senate Bill 1563 - which passed 29-0 on the Senate floor today - requires the Oregon Department of Environmental Quality to award grants for development and administration of low-interest loan programs for repairing, upgrading or evaluating residential or small business on-site septic systems.
+Senate Bill 1563 benefits the environment and helps low-income families, often in rural Oregon.
+The bill - which the Legislature passed in the 2016 Session - requires the Oregon Department of Environmental Quality to award grants for development and administration of low-interest loan programs for repairing, upgrading or evaluating residential or small business on-site septic systems.
+Yesterday's bill signing was ceremonial, and the bill was officially signed into law by Gov. Brown on March 29.

 "This is an incredibly important bill for the rural communities in my district and for the entire state.
-There is significant need in coastal communities, where failing septic systems are contaminating the environment and threatening public health," said Sen. Arnie Roblan (D-Coos Bay), who sponsored the bill.
+There is significant need in coastal communities, where failing septic systems are contaminating the environment and threatening public health," Roblan said.
 "Many of my colleagues across the state can share similar stories and similar challenges.
 Working class folks who have failing septic systems will benefit from accessing an affordable financing program to help them replace this critical infrastructure."

 The bill appropriates \$250,000 to DEQ to administer the program and award grants throughout the 2015-17 biennium.
 Grant recipients must meet certain criteria and are subject to DEQ oversight.
 Septic systems are the most common method of sewage treatment for homes and businesses that are not connected to an area-wide sewage system.
 More than 30 percent of Oregonians rely on septic systems to treat wastewater from their homes and businesses.